usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### 5.1.5.1.
 Multi-factor OTP Authenticators

-Multi-factor OTP authenticators operate in a similar manner to single-factor OTP authenticators (see [Section 5.1.4.1](#sfotpa)), except that they require the entry of either a memorized secret or use of a biometric to obtain a password from the authenticator.
+Multi-factor OTP authenticators operate in a similar manner to single-factor OTP authenticators (see [Section 5.1.4.1](#sfotpa)), except that they require the entry of either a memorized secret or the use of a biometric to obtain a password from the authenticator.
 Each use of the authenticator SHALL require the input of the additional factor.

 In addition to activation information, multi-factor OTP authenticators contain two persistent values.
 The first is a symmetric key that persists for the lifetime of the device.
 The second is a nonce that is changed each time the authenticator is used or is based on a real-time clock.